Prototype Mold Fabrication

 The typical rule of thumb is for the engineer to prove approximately 80% of product function in 3D printed parts and then switch to testing using prototype molded parts.
 Prototype molds have the added benefit that a large number of parts using the injection molded plastics to be used in manufacturing may be produced to support critical late development activities such as clinical trials, user studies, marketing samples, design verification, and bridge tooling, etc. It’s important that the engineer estimates the number of prototype molded parts needed to complete development and support these activities.
 The number of parts that can be yielded from a prototype mold highly depends on its fabrication method.
 Some prototype molds are useful for less than 50 parts which is why it’s important for the engineer to know how many prototype molded parts they will need before selecting a prototype mold fabrication method.
 Protoshop’s prototype molds are fabricated to be much more robust than typical prototype molds, with a life expectancy of over 100,000 ea.
 Since it’s rare for a development project to require more than 20,000 ea, it’s reassuring for the engineer to know that Protoshop’s prototype molds can far exceed their needs.

-We invest in high quality CNC mills that are typically used to fabricate production molds.
-It’s overkill for prototype molds but necessary for achieving our goal of replicating production mold quality.
-The higher quality CNC mills also allow us to machine molds faster without sacrificing accuracy due to their improved spindle rigidity and cooling.
+We invest in the highest, production quality CNC milling machines and injection machines to fabricate and run our prototype molds.
+It’s overkill for prototype molding but necessary to achieve our goal of replicating production mold quality.
+The higher quality CNC mills also allows us to machine molds faster with fewer error and greater accuracy.

 Why You Should Use Our Mold Fabrication Services